Academic year 2020/2021

 Some additional activities to favour direct interaction between professors and students may be organised in presence, under appropriate conditions of social distancing and compatibly and in compliance with future existing regulations, alternatively online.

 Learning assessment methods

-During the Covid-19 emergency, the exam will be held remotely via Webex as a written test.
-More specific instructions will be sent to students registered to the exam via their institutional email addresses.
+During the Covid-19 emergency (and including the September 2020 session), the exam will be held remotely via Webex as a written test.
+Specific instructions will be sent to students registered to the exam via their institutional email addresses.

 Suggested readings and bibliography

 Lecture notes will be made available.
 Additional suggested reading are: